macCesar/purgeTSS/docs/configuring-guide.md

 - [License](#license)

 ## Customization
-By default, `purgetss` will look for an optional `./purgetss/config.js` file where you can define any customization.
+By default, `purgetss` will look for an optional `./purgetss/config.js` file where you can define any customizations.

 Every section of the config file is optional, so you only specify what you'd like to change.
 Any missing sections will fall back to the default configuration.